UzmaSayyeda/Project01/README.md

 ## Limitations
 - Advanced metrics
 - Poor performing out-of-sample variables in constructing RAPTOR are avoided for PREDATOR.
-- We didn't consider regular season (RS) and playoff (PO) stats are two seperate entities often, like within the datasets.
+- We didn't consider regular season (RS) and playoff (PO) stats are two separate entities often, like within the datasets.
 - Various specifics such as coaching styles, team strategies, and the utilization of only larger sample sizes.
 -
 ## Conclusions

-- Total PREDATOR and RAPTOR scores have the strongest correlation amongst all metrics RAPTOR includes a plethora of descriptive data types that are typically player-specific, but can be utilized to uncover data through individual player statistics, as well as from a team POV.
+- Total PREDATOR and RAPTOR scores have the strongest correlation among all metrics RAPTOR includes a plethora of descriptive data types that are typically player-specific but can be utilized to uncover data through individual player statistics, as well as from a team POV.
 - Individual players can drastically impact a team’s average and total RAPTOR scores.
 - There are specifics RAPTOR doesn’t vibe with as a predictive tool, such as utilizing smaller sample sizes, varying coaching styles, team strategies, and overall pace impact.
 - FiveThirtyEight’s RAPTOR model is a robust and intuitive choice for those looking for a more in-depth way of measuring individual player-tracking ability, as well as play-by-play data.